Star diagonal: Pentaprism

 A pentaprism provides the same inverted image orientation as viewing without a diagonal would.
 A simple 90°-angle prism provides the same "flipped" or mirror reversed image as a mirror diagonal.
-Pentaprism diagonals are extremely difficult to find.
+Pentaprism diagonals are specialized diagonals that can provide a correctly oriented image.

 Amici prism

 An Amici prism is a type of roof prism which splits the image in two parts and thus allows an upright image without left-right mirroring.
 This means that what is seen in the eyepiece is the same as what is seen when looking at the sky, or a star chart or lunar map.

 The disadvantage of typical "correct image" Amici roof prism diagonals is that the total amount of light transmitted is less and the multiple reflections can introduce optical aberrations.
 At higher magnifications (>100×), brighter objects have a bright line through the object viewed.
 Therefore, most Amici roof prisms are more appropriate for low-power viewing or in spotting scopes for terrestrial rather than astronomical use.

 They are available in two types: with a 90º angle (like an ordinary star diagonal) and with a 45º angle.
 Such prisms are often used in spotting scopes for terrestrial viewing, mostly with a 45º angle.
-Such telescopes rarely use magnifications over 60×.
+While highly effective at lower powers, most Amici prisms are made for terrestrial use, where atmospheric conditions generally limit useful magnification to around 60×–70x.
+However, Amici prisms can produce reflections or spikes through the center of the image because both sides of the prism meet at the prism edge.

+Nowadays, observers can reduce the effects of the diffraction spike by using lower magnifications or by viewing the object away from the center of the field.
+At high magnifications, the spike produced by an Amici prism can become more noticeable, particularly when observing bright objects.
+For astronomical observing where high magnification is important, a conventional mirror or prism diagonal can therefore be preferred.
+When an upright and correctly oriented image is required, specialized Amici prisms designed for astronomical use can provide this while reducing the effects of the prism's roof edge.

 Alignment

-Even an expensive star diagonal will deliver poor performance if it is not in alignment with the optical axis of the telescope.
-A telescope in perfect collimation will be thrown out of collimation by a misaligned star diagonal and often this misalignment will determine the image quality of the telescope to a larger extent than the surface accuracy of the prism or mirror.
-Since the mirror or prism of the star diagonal is located nearly at the focal plane of the instrument, surface accuracy of greater that 1/4 wave may not increase optical performance.
-A 1/10 wave mirror or prism star diagonal that throws off the collimation of the telescope will perform worse than a 1/2 wave star diagonal that is in proper alignment.
+Proper alignment of optical components is required to achieve optimal performance.
+Misalignment can cause optical aberrations, such as coma, which can degrade image quality, particularly at high magnifications.
+Optical designer Peter Ceravolo notes that coma is frequently caused by misalignment and emphasizes that definitive optical analysis requires the components to be properly mounted and aligned.